KatherineMichel/church-website-and-marketing-on-a-budget/website_options.md

 ## Board Meeting

-I presented my preliminary research and mock ups to the church's Administrative Council.
-A motion was made that I choose the option that I felt was best.
-See slides below.
+I emailed preliminary research and mock ups to the church's Administrative Council before meeting.
+During the meeting, I answered their impromptu questions.
+A motion was made and approved that I choose the option that I felt was best.
+See slides, mockups, and notes below.
 Options Matrix slides
 <center>
 ![](web-hosting-options/web-hosting-options-matrix-page-1.png)